Static analysis using functional abstraction

 with more high level APIs like Category

-and Profunctor
+and Profunctor.

-The most basic example is the compose
+The most basic example is the compose function in the

-type class:
+Category type class:

 compose :: Category cat => cat b c -> cat a b -> cat a c